apiel/zicBox/NOTE.md

 - TODO sudo display

-- TODO get rid of SDL component andunify everything --> move everything to buffer base UI and only pass use the SDL to render buffer to the screen --> same for ST7789 and SSD1306
+- TODO get rid of SDL component and unify everything --> move everything to buffer base UI and only pass use the SDL to render buffer to the screen --> same for ST7789 and SSD1306
       --> at the end there should be a common draw library to draw shapes